-The focus of each level of placement is intrinsically linked to the associated taught modules in that level to support students to apply their academic learning to their practice, see NOS Mapping Matrix.
+The focus of each level of assessed professional practice is intrinsically linked to the associated taught modules in that level to support apprentices to apply their academic learning to their professional practice, see NOS Mapping Matrix for detail.

-Placements are managed in accordance with the University Placement Work-based and Placement Learning Policy (2022).
-Placement learning takes place in a range of settings, in the statutory and voluntary sectors, locally, regionally and occasionally nationally and internationally.
-Fieldwork Supervisors are provided with a Supervisor's Handbook that outlines the placement requirements, placement assessment processes and supervision requirements and briefings annual briefings are held to provide inform, update and share learning between the field and the University.
+Apprentices may be based in a range of settings, in the statutory and voluntary sectors, locally, regionally and occasionally nationally and internationally.
+Workplace Supervisors/Mentors are provided with a Handbook that outlines the requirements, assessment processes and supervision requirements and annual briefings are held to provide inform, update and share learning between the field and the University.

-10. Programme Structure
+10. Programme Structure Full Time

-Level 4 Module Code Module Title Credits Assessment Term Compulsory Condonable/ Non- Condonable YCWC55 Engaging with Learning: Youth & Community Work 20 40% practical 60% coursework 1 Compulsory Condonable YCWC51 Intro to YCW: Principles and practices 20 100% coursework 1 Compulsory Condonable YCWC52 Interpersonal communication and relationship skills 20 100% coursework 2 Compulsory Condonable YCWCP4 Professional Practice 1 20 100% coursework 2 Compulsory Non-condonable YCWC53 Diversity, inclusion and social justice 20 50% coursework 50% practical 3 Compulsory Condonable YCWC54 Issues and Interventions 20 50% coursework 50% practical 3 Compulsory Condonable
+Module Code Module Title Credits Assessment Term Compulsory Condonable/ Non- Condonable YCWC55 Engaging with Learning: Youth & Community Work 20 40% practical 60% coursework 1 Compulsory Condonable YCWC51 Intro to YCW: Principles and practices 20 100% coursework 1 Compulsory Condonable YCWC52 Interpersonal communication 20 100% coursework 2 Compulsory Condonable and relationship skills YCWCP4 Professional Practice L4 20 100% coursework 2 Compulsory Non-condonable YCWC53 Diversity, inclusion and social justice 20 50% coursework 50% practical 3 Compulsory Condonable YCWC54 Issues and Interventions 20 50% coursework 50% practical 3 Compulsory Condonable